Syntaf/travis-sphinx/README.md

 ```
 ### Example Configuration

 **note:** See this repositories `.travis.yml` for a simpler configuration script.
-The below script is a bit convoluted in order to skirt around some travis rules.
-Both configurations should work fine however.
+The below script is for conda environments which have a number of dependencies that also need to be installed.

 ```
 language: python - "2.7"